rehmanali1994/rehmanali1994.github.io/_projects/FWI-3D.md

 <div class="caption" style="text-align: justify;">
     One-Way Wave Equations as the PDE-Equivalent of the LU Decomposition {% cite Ali2024OneWayDecomposition %}.
 Phase-shift-plus-interpolation (PSPI) is an extension of the Fourier split-step method used to implement the one-way wave equations more accurately.
 This numerical method could lead to a much more memory and computation efficient implementation of 3D FWI.
 </div>

+The connection between block LU factorization and one-way wave equations suggests a further approximation.
+Instead of performing the full block factorization, the original 3D Helmholtz equation operator can be decomposed into a cascade of one-way wave equation operators.
+Phase-shift-plus-interpolation (PSPI) provides an efficient way to implement these one-way operators in heterogeneous media.
+By performing wave propagation primarily in the Fourier domain, the approach can substantially reduce the memory and computational requirements associated with full 3D wave-equation modeling.
+The goal is therefore not simply to replace the full wave equation with a less accurate approximation, but to identify where the computational structure of the full problem can be exploited without losing the wave-physics needed for quantitative reconstruction.
+Together, these developments address two complementary requirements for 3D FWI in USCT: an accurate representation of the 3D acquisition physics and scalable methods for solving the resulting wave equation.

 <b>